Critical ideals of trees: Introduction

-where $\alpha(G)$ and $\omega(G)$ are the stability and the clique numbers of $G$, respectively.
+On the other hand, let $\gamma(G)=\textrm{max}\{j\,|\,I_j(G,X)=\mathbb{Z}[X_G]\}$ be the algebraic corank of $G$.
+Is not difficult to see that if $G$ has $n$ vertices, then the critical group of $G$ has at most $n-1-\gamma(G)$ non trivial invariant factors.
 A remarkable consequence of Theorem~\ref{TeoRed} is the characterization of the algebraic corank of a tree in terms of its combinatorics.
 If we set $\nu_2(G)$ as the maximum size of a $2$-matching on $G$, then we get the following result: \begin{Theorem38} If $T$ is a tree, then $\gamma(T)=\nu_2(T)$. \end{Theorem38}

-This result led us to prove Conjecture 4.12 given in~\cite{Corrales}. \begin{Corollary39} If $G$ is a simple graph in $n$ vertices, then $\gamma(G)=n-1$ if and only if $G=P_n$. \end{Corollary39}
+This result led us to prove Conjecture 4.12 given in~\cite{Corrales}. \begin{Corollary39} If $G$ is a simple graph with $n$ vertices, then $\gamma(G)=n-1$ if and only if $G=P_n$. \end{Corollary39}

+Although it seems that the set of trees is a restricted class of graphs, the calculations presented here can be applied for the calculation of the critical group of an important family of graphs, one of the largest so far.
+In fact so far the family of trees is the largest family of graphs for which it has been able to calculate their critical ideals.

-This pare is organized as follows: In section~\ref{matchings}, we introduce the concept of $2$-matching and present some of their basic properties, which be useful to establish the main result of this paper.
-In Section~\ref{trees} we establish the correspondence between $2$-matchings on $T^\ell$ and minors of $L(T,X)$ and illustrate it with several examples.
-After doing this we focus in the algebraic relations between the minors associated to $2$-matchings.
-In Section~\ref{grobner} we prove that the minors associated to the minimal $2$-matching of $T^\ell$ form a reduced Gr\"obner Basis for the $n-1$ critical ideals of $T$.
+This article is organized as follows: In Section~\ref{matchings}, we introduce the concept of $2$-matching and present some of their basic properties, which be useful for establishing the main result of this paper.
+In Section~\ref{trees} we establish the correspondence between $2$-matchings of $T^\ell$ and minors of $L(T,X_T)$ and illustrate it with several examples.
+After doing this we focus on the algebraic relations between the minors associated to $2$-matchings.
+In Section~\ref{grobner} we prove that the minors associated to the minimal $2$-matching of $T^\ell$ form a reduced Gr\"obner basis for the $n-1$ critical ideals of $T$.

-Finally, Section~\ref{applications} is devoted to present three applications of the results obtained in the previous sections in the computation the critical ideals and critical groups of trees.
+Finally, Section~\ref{applications} is devoted to presenting three applications of the results obtained in the previous sections in the computation of the critical ideals and critical groups of trees.
 Firstly we present some arithmetical trees associated to the reduction of elliptic curves of Kodaira type $I_n^*$.
-In the next subsection we study the critical ideals of the graph obtained from a regular tree by collapsing the leaves to a single vertex and reply some results obtained by Levine~\cite{Levine} and Toumpakary~\cite{Toumpakary} about the critical groups of wired trees.
-Thirdly we describe critical ideals of all the trees with depth two.
+In the next subsection we study the critical ideals of the graph obtained from a regular tree by collapsing the leaves to a single vertex and obtain some results obtained by Levine~\cite{Levine} and Toumpakary~\cite{Toumpakary} about the critical groups of wired trees.
+Thirdly, we describe the critical ideals of all the trees with depth two.